HEALTHCARE QUALITY ASSURANCE &

 Every year over 300,000 patients in England acquire a healthcare associated infection whilstin hospital.
 These infections cost the NHS more than £1 billion a year

-Medical Audits quality and safety system includes a complete falls prevention care bundle that records detailed analysis of each individual patient’s falls assessment and the interventions implemented to reduce each specific patient’s risk of falling while in your care.
+Medical Audits quality and safety software system includes a complete falls prevention care bundle that records detailed analysis of each individual patient’s falls assessment and the interventions implemented to reduce each specific patient’s risk of falling while in your care.

-As with all Medical Audit systems, the data is available in real time on the audit devices AND on up to the minute digital dashboards, providing staff with feedback as soon as the audit is completed.
+As with all Medical Audit software systems, the data is available in real time on the audit devices AND on up to the minute digital dashboards, providing staff with feedback as soon as the audit is completed.

 Immediate access to data means immediate interventions can be made to reduce risks identified and take actions to prevent falls.

 Falls in healthcare settings affect between 13-32% of admitted patients and rates from 2.9 to13 falls per 1000 bed days have been reported.

 They are the third most common reason for hospital bed occupancy, and up to 30% of falls in healthcare settings are thought to result in injury.

 In the past falls prevention strategies were based on the premise that everyone was given the same falls prevention interventions.

 However, research has shown that a more effective falls prevention strategy is tailored to the needs of the individual patient, based on their individual risks.